Alou Diarra: Charlton Athletic

 On 23 February 2015, Diarra signed a deal with Championship side Charlton Athletic to last until the end of the season and scored his first goal in a 2–1 loss to rivals Millwall.
 He later signed an extension till the summer of 2016, with the option of an extra year.
 On 1 September 2016, Diarra's contract with Charlton was cancelled by mutual consent and on account of wanting to go back to France with his family.

 Nancy

-On 1 September 2016, Diarra joined AS Nancy, which was promoted to Ligue 1 after winning the 2015–16 Ligue 2 title, on a one-season deal.
+On 1 September 2016, Diarra joined Nancy, which was promoted to Ligue 1 after winning the 2015–16 Ligue 2 title, on a one-season deal.

 On 15 October 2016, Diarra scored Nancy's only goal in a 2–1 home defeat against Paris Saint-Germain in a Ligue 1 match by heading in Benoît Pedretti's free kick from the right in the 55th minute.
-That was his first Ligue 1 goal since scoring one for Olympique de Marseille in early 2012.
+That was his first Ligue 1 goal since scoring one for Marseille in early 2012.
 He left the club at the end of the season.